SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 **FastSearcher** can be found either in the **Navigator** menu by pressing on the company, contact, sales, project or selection to open a search field, or within pop-up dialogs to search for companies, contacts, sales, projects and selections.

-It will quickly make you a list that match your search words and it’s a great feature to check your database for possible duplicates before adding a new company or contact.
+It will quickly make you a list that match your search words.
+Use it to check your database for possible duplicates before adding a new company or contact.

 ![Use the FastSearcher to navigate quick and easy in the Navigator -screenshot][img1]